Class TCCompareStrException

 public final java.util.Vector<java.lang.String> compareStrVec

-IMPORTANT: All this is really trying to explain is that, when debugging your code, if in the analysis of a particular Exception, that analysis causes another exception throw (NullPointerException) - BECAUSE THIS CONVENIENCE FIELD WAS LEFT NULL - would be an unnecessary source of headache.
+All this is really trying to explain is that, when debugging your code, if in the analysis of a particular Exception, that analysis causes another exception throw (NullPointerException) - BECAUSE THIS CONVENIENCE FIELD WAS LEFT NULL - you would likely get pretty angry.

 This should contain the list of compare-String's passed for a parameter list to a TextComparitor.